Diviloper/BDMA-SDM-Lab-1/README.txt

 The folder named "data" contains the scripts used to manipulate and analyze the original data, and a folder (csvs) containing such data.

 The folder named "queries" contains 6 cypher files containing the different queries used in the lab.
-However, these are not run by the python programs.

 The folder named "programs" contains three subdirectories:
     - "programs" contains the different python files for the loading and evolving programs
     - "program_queries" contains cypher files with the queries used in the programs
-    - "program_csvs" contains the data files that should be used
+    - "program_csvs" contains the data files that should be used to load the graph

 Steps to run the programs:
     1. Install dependencies if necessary (the only required package is "neo4j")